OrderUp: Digital Delivery

 “It’s a segment of the market that you normally wouldn’t be capturing — it gives our customer another option for how they can get Hoss’s Market,” she says.
 If a customer wants to order dinner to their home, they will only be selecting from restaurants that deliver.
 “If you don’t have a delivery service, you’re not even an option,” Koetting says.

 The OrderUp franchise came to Columbia in 2014.
-Tim and Jill Overton supervise logistics and delivery; Jamie Canine and Jake Sheafer oversee marketing and sales.
+Tim and Jill Overton supervise logistics and delivery; Venta Marketing, Jamie Canine and Jake Sheafer oversee marketing and sales.
 These local owners have deep Columbia roots and backgrounds owning individual businesses, though this is the first franchise that any of them have owned.
-Canine and Sheafer own The AddSheet and Marketplace Magazine; Jack FM radio; and Pump-Top Network, a company that plays advertisements at gas pumps.
+Together, Canine, Sheafer, and their third business partner Max Prokell, own Venta Marketing, a full-service marketing agency in Columbia.

 They decided to combine dining with their digital experience through the OrderUp franchise, which Canine calls a response to the market.